Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-In the following, the equilibrium value of the observables for initial states in the occupation basis are compared with the microcanonical average to ascertain whether these observables exhibit thermalization behavior in the IAA model.
+Having established the energy interval in which the Eigenstate Thermalization Hypothesis (ETH) holds, this subsection examines whether initial states defined in the occupation basis evolve toward thermal equilibrium.
+To this end, the long-time (equilibrium) values of the observables are compared with their corresponding microcanonical averages, in order to assess whether these initial states exhibit thermalization behavior within the IAA model.